 HOW TO SEE GERMANY AND SWITZERLAND IN 7-14 DAYS

-Germany and Switzerland are both fascinating places to visit in Europe.
-The two countries offer diverse attractions and activities.
+Germany and Switzerland are both fascinating countries to visit – both offer diverse attractions and activities.
 You surely cannot go wrong with planning a Germany and Switzerland itinerary to see some of the most beautiful places in Europe.
 Given the geography, it is quite easy to visit both countries on one trip, one after another.

-And though Switzerland is not part of the EU, it is part of the Schengen Agreement, which will allow you to visit it if you have a visa for the EU.
-So, today I share my favorite tips with you so that you can have a fantastic trip to Germany and Switzerland.
-Whether you visit both countries for 7, 10, or 14 days – this itinerary for Switzerland and Germany will help you plan your trip.
+And though Switzerland is not part of the EU, it is part of the Schengen Agreement.
+This will allow you to visit it if you have a visa for the EU.
+So, today I share my favorite tips with you, so that you can have a fantastic trip to Germany and Switzerland.
+Whether you visit for 7, 10, or 14 days – this itinerary for Switzerland and Germany will help you plan your trip.

 TRAVEL TIPS FOR YOUR GERMANY AND SWITZERLAND ITINERARY

-So, as a German local and Switzerland enthusiast who frequently visits Switzerland, I share my tips on having an amazing time in Switzerland and Germany.
+So, as a German and Switzerland enthusiast, I share my tips for having an amazing time in Switzerland and Germany.

 HOW TO GET AROUND SWITZERLAND AND GERMANY

-Driving in Germany is easy.
-The streets are mostly well-paved and safe, and people drive well.
-In Germany, but there are a lot of construction projects on the motorways and some traffic jams.
+- The streets are mostly well-paved and safe, and people drive well.
+However, there are a lot of construction projects on the motorways which often result in traffic jams.

 COSTS OF TRAVELING TO GERMANY + SWITZERLAND